GreenMind publishes authoritative and detailed guides to the things you're curious about.

-Virtually all wrist watches can tell time, so this guide is focused more on the impact and message of a wrist watch than the precision of its movement.
+Virtually all wristwatches can tell time, so this guide is focused more on the impact and message of your new watch than the precision of its movement.
 In this article, we're focused on the look.

 1. Michael Kors Men's Slim Runway Quartz Watch

 Michael Kors has the touch, in my opinion.
-Nearly everything he touches is something you want in your closet.
+Nearly everything he touches is something you want in your closet, from sleek blazers to timepieces and other accessories.
+Those of us who remember him from his Project Runway days know that he is a highly discerning designer with a take-no-prisoners approach to style.

 - 2 Year International Warranty